sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 Parameters : String value as name of the lead person

 Example :

 ### @Link :
+We can link any URL with @Link.
+It can be any external link /reference.

+Scope Of Use : Methods & Classes.

+Parameters : It takes
+- name , a string to represent link text
+- url , a string to represent an actual link
+- type , a string to represent what type of link
+- value , similar to name

+Example :

 ### @Links :

+This is same as @Link but with multiple entry.
+That means, this allows multiple Links  attached with a test class/method

+Scope Of Use : Methods & Classes.

+Parameters : Arrays of Links

+Example :

 ### @Muted :
 ### @Owner :
 ### @Severity :